prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

 ## Learning Objectives

   1. Create a tool to automate manual efforts and streamline business processes.
-  2. Gain familiarity with CSV formatted data, and how to process it in Python.
+  2. Gain familiarity with CSV formatted data, and learn how to process it in Python.
   3. Explore basic data visualization capabilities in Python.
   4. Leverage built-in Python modules like `os` and `csv`, and third-party packages like `pandas` and `matplotlib` to speed development and boost capabilities.